-- A student is eligible at the school the student enters for the first time at the beginning of the ninth grade.
-A student who changes from one school to another school thereafter is subject to the regulation under this transfer rule. - b.
+a.
+A student is eligible at the school the student enters for the first time at the beginning of the ninth grade.
+A student who changes from one school to another school thereafter is subject to the regulation under this transfer rule.

+- b.
 The IHSAA does not recognize transfers for athletic purposes.
 A student who changes schools for athletic purposes will be ineligible for interscholastic extracurricular activities for one year from the date of initial enrollment and attendance in the new school. - 8-14-1 Bona Fide Move If the parents of a student, or legal guardian in case neither parent is living, make a bona fide move to a new permanent residence in the attendance area of a school to which the student transfers, he/she is immediately eligible provided an Athletic Transfer Form is submitted and approved.
 A permanent residence is the actual physical relocation by the parents or legal guardians of a student at a new residence and termination of all occupancy of the previous residence.
 The change in residence must be bona fide and used as the address for utilities, registration for voting, registration for driver's licenses, registration for motor vehicles, identification cards, and the attendance zone for other school aged family members for a minimum of 365 days.
 For the purpose of eligibility, there can be only one residence.

-Move Less Than 50 Miles If the parents of a student move less than fifty miles from their present residence, the follow information must accompany the Athletic Transfer Form:
+Move Less Than 50 Miles If the parents of a student move to a new permanent residence within fifty miles of their home, the following documentation is required to confirm eligibility: